Sunday

 Plants that need two years to complete their life cycle are said to be biennial.
 Soon after setting seed the second spring, the plant begins to fail and soon dies.
 The second season flurry of seed making doesn't result in much leaf production.

-For the gardener, the big difference between this and annual herbs, is that a biennial will overwinter like a perennial, but will not produce much useful foliage the year following its original planting.
-This requires a relay strategy in dealing with them – a set of new plants every year for fresh sprigs, and a seed-harvesting program for second-season plants.
+For the gardener, the big difference between this and annual herbs is that a biennial will overwinter like a perennial, but will not produce much useful foliage the year following its original planting.
+This requires a relay strategy in dealing with parsley – a set of new plants every year for fresh sprigs, and a seed-harvesting program for second-season plants.

 To get at least some leaves from second year plants, try pinching back flowers as soon as they appear.
 This will give you a little parsley leaf growth to tide you over until the younger plants start to take off.